jacobdo2/freight-express-bff-poc/README.md

-# NestJS based proof of concept for Future Freight's BFF
+# Express-based proof of concept for Future Freight's BFF

 ## Spin up
 To test it out locally, simply: